goto40/self-dsl/docs/xtext_eclipse.md

 # Xtext and Eclipse

 Xtext is integrated in Eclispe.
-To run this tutorial you need to install Eclipse with the appropriate plugins (current version: Oxygen).
+To run this tutorial (using Xtext) you need to install Eclipse with the appropriate plugins (current version: Oxygen).

 Note: The parser "Antlr" is not distributed with eclipse.
 You need to install